Alaboy19/bedrock-agent-rag-demo/README.md

  ```
 ## Set up aws account and aws credentials.
 1. Setup aws account and account role and give access to services  with IAM from [policies.txt](policies.txt)
-2. Create role for bedrock agent and give these permissions with IAM to get access to bedrock [policies.txt](policies.txt)
+2. Create role for bedrock agent and give these permissions with IAM to get access to bedrock [policies.txt](policies.txt), copy ARN

 ## Setup your aws credentials